scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 > In short: **Output Score = Calculated Score** and **Input Layer = Data**

-For example, if the user selects ‘Output Score’ as the variable type (which is the default), they will then be able to choose a goal/sub-goal (target), and the goal/sub-goal score calculation (dimension) to be reported.
+For example, if the user selects <U+2018>Output Score<U+2019> as the variable type (which is the default), they will then be able to choose a goal/sub-goal (target), and the goal/sub-goal score calculation (dimension) to be reported.

-On the other hand, if the user selects “Input Layer” as the variable type, they will be able to choose a target and a specific data layer that is associated with that target.
+On the other hand, if the user selects <U+201C>Input Layer<U+201D> as the variable type, they will be able to choose a target and a specific data layer that is associated with that target.
 If that layer has multiple categories or years available, the user will be able to select a preference, with a default being the first category alphabetically and the most recent year.

 ![](./fig/overview_variable_options2.png)

 To further familiarize yourself with the display and variable options of the Toolbox App, please see the 'Explore Global Results with the Toolbox App' section below.

 ## Calculate page
 The Calculate page is used to calculate the Index.
-The Calculate page displays the “Scenario path” in the user’s home directory where the folders are located.
+The Calculate page displays the <U+201C>Scenario path<U+201D> in the user<U+2019>s home directory where the folders are located.

 ![](./fig/calculate_view.png)